pantos-io/research-ethrelay-evaluation/README.md

 The Merkle proof used for the verification has been pre-generated and can be found in `./merkleproofs/`.
 If you want to tweak the evaluation to evaluate another transaction instead, you need to generate the correct Merkle proof of the transaction.

-You can do so using the [Testimonium Go Client](https://github.com/pantos-io/go-testimonium) by running the command `$ go-testimonium verify transaction <txHash> --json`.
+You can do so using the [ETH Relay Go Client](https://github.com/pantos-io/go-ethrelay) by running the command `$ go-ethrelay verify transaction <txHash> --json`.